Let clients pay by credit or debit card directly through your client portal.

 Does GigOrganizer take a cut?

-No. The processing fee goes entirely to Stripe.
-GigOrganizer does not take any commission.
+GigOrganizer does not take a percentage of your performance fee.
+Card payments use a processing-fee structure that covers Stripe's card cost and a small platform buffer so card payments do not run at a loss on small bookings.
 You can choose to absorb the fee, split it with the client, or pass it to the client — configure this in Settings > Stripe Connect.

 Do I need a Stripe account already?